 Kidney biopsy involves passing a needle through the skin to obtain a sample of tumour tissue.
 This can provide a diagnosis without actually removing the entire tumour or the entire kidney.
 It is usually performed under local anaesthesia and with CT or ultrasound guidance.

 Biopsy is appropriate for patients with small kidney tumours planned for observation, in patients planning to undergo non-surgical treatments such as radiofrequency ablation, and in cases where a kidney mass may represent cancer that has spread from another part of the body.

 Biopsy is not required in patients with malignant-appearing tumours for whom surgery is planned.

 Kidney biopsy provides the best results when performed by an experienced radiologist and the tissue examined by a pathologist with an interest in kidney cancer.

 What are the different treatment options for kidney cancer?

-Cancer that is confined to the kidney is best cured by surgery.
+Cancer that is confined to the kidney requires surgery for cure.

 Partial nephrectomy involves removal of only that part of the kidney that contains cancer.
-Sparing as much tissue as possible reduces the risk of future kidney failure, especially in patients with pre-existing conditions like diabetes that increase the risk of developing chronic kidney disease.
-Where technically feasible, partial nephrectomy is considered the standard of care for smaller, localised tumours and has the same cure rate as removing the entire kidney.
+Sparing as much tissue as possible reduces the risk of future kidney failure, especially in patients with pre-existing conditions like diabetes.
+Where technically feasible, partial nephrectomy remains considered the standard of care for smaller, localised tumours and has the same cure rate as removing the entire kidney.